Fluorine: Agrichemicals

 About 30% of agrichemicals contain fluorine, most of them herbicides and fungicides with a few crop regulators.
 Fluorine substitution, usually of a single atom or at most a trifluoromethyl group, is a robust modification with effects analogous to fluorinated pharmaceuticals: increased biological stay time, membrane crossing, and altering of molecular recognition.
 Trifluralin is a prominent example, with large-scale use in the U.S. as a weedkiller, but it is a suspected carcinogen and has been banned in many European countries.
-Sodium monofluoroacetate (1080) is a mammalian poison in which two acetic acid hydrogens are replaced with fluorine and sodium; it disrupts cell metabolism by replacing acetate in the citric acid cycle.
-First synthesized in the late 19th century, it was recognized as an insecticide in the early 20th, and was later deployed in its current use.
+Sodium monofluoroacetate (1080) is a mammalian poison in which one sodium acetate hydrogen is replaced with fluorine; it disrupts cell metabolism by replacing acetate in the citric acid cycle.
+First synthesized in the late 19th century, it was recognized as an insecticide in the early 20th century, and was later deployed in its current use.
 New Zealand, the largest consumer of 1080, uses it to protect kiwis from the invasive Australian common brushtail possum.
 Europe and the U.S. have banned 1080.